Geniocracy: Agenda

 Part of the geniocratic agenda is to promote the idea of a world government system, deriding the current state-system as inadequate for dealing with contemporary global issues that are typical of globalisation, such as environmentalism, social justice, human rights, and the current economic system.
 In line with this, geniocracy proposes a different economic model (where it is given a name called Humanitarianism in the book Intelligent Design: Message from the Designers).

 The lack of scientific rigour necessary for inclusion of geniocracy as properly testable political ideology can be noted in number of modern and historical dictatorships as well as oligarchies.
-Because of the controversies surrounding geniocracy, Raël presents the idea as a classic utopia or provocative ideal and not necessarily a model that humanity will follow.
+Because of the controversies surrounding geniocracy, Raël presents the idea as a classic utopia or provocative ideal, and not necessarily a model that all of humankind will follow.

 Democratically defined regions

 The author of Geniocracy recommends (though does not necessitate) a world government with 12 regions.
 Inhabitants would vote for which region they want to be part of.
 After the regions are defined, they are further divided into 12 sectors after the same principle of democracy is applied.
-While sectors of the same region are defined as having equal numbers of inhabitants, the regions themselves may have different levels of population, which would be proportional to its voting power.
+While sectors of the same region are defined as having equal numbers of inhabitants, the regions themselves may have different levels of population, which would be proportional to their voting power.